Seven universities offer 33 MSW study courses in Georgia.

 Fellows who choose full-time traditional studies will offer 16 credits of field training, while those pursuing continuing graduate studies will offer ten courses in their field training.

-Those attending their generalist internship in human services organizations have about 312 clock hours, while those in specialist area agencies have 600 clock hours.
+Those attending their generalist internship in human services organizations have about 312 clock hours, while those in specialist area agencies have 600.

-Looking at its quality education, licensing process, and employment prospects, Georgia is a pleasant place to get an MSW.
+Georgia is a pleasant place to get an MSW because of its quality education, licensing process, and employment prospects.
 As noted above, those who graduate from one of their educational institutions will have no difficulty finding employment.

-After going through this writing, you can see it’s worthwhile getting an MSW in Georgia.
+After going through this writing, you can see getting an MSW in Georgia is worthwhile.

 Other States: